djnoe85/customer-support-engineer-takehome/content/blog/daniels-blog/index.md

 Ever since then the strangest thing has been happening.
 Only one of the blog posts has been showing up in the Parsely dashboard for me: https://parsely-hw-daniel.netlify.com/meta-metadata/.
 None of the others appear to even be getting pageviews as far as Parsely is concerned.

 I have tried tackling this in a number of ways.
-I tried using the troubleshooting tool on the website
+I tried using the troubleshooting tool on the website, the integration validator, reading a number of blog posts, deleting the node_modules folder and reinstalling,  but yet